angelfu528/VentureHack/README.md

 * Whether dot.com bubble might happen again soon, because more VCs are emerging and companies seem to go public before they are ready.

 * Whether startups that went through incubators are more successful.

+For more information about this project, please visit the wiki page!